Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 So, while the various families’ kids ran around and made noise and turned some of the biggest and scariest bastards in the galaxy into their personal climbing frames and playthings, Murray got to put his feet up and enjoy the full-body warmth that followed a day of gainful exertion, refresh himself with a good beer, and savour the scent and anticipation.

 "I’m pretty sure werne is the king of meats," Adam opined, happily.
-"It’s... fuckin’ *perfect.* Ideal fats, high in protein, gamey without being musky, rich without making you feel sick…"
+"It’s... fuckin’ *perfect.* Ideal fats, high in protein, gamey without being musky, rich without making you feel sick..."

 "Nah," Christian disagreed.
-"It’s up there, no lie, but really good grass-raised beef, where they’ve been running around and playing all their lives instead of livin’ in barns…"
+"It’s up there, no lie, but really good grass-raised beef, where they’ve been running around and playing all their lives instead of livin’ in barns..."

 "Maybe that’s it," Murray suggested, and aimed his beer bottle at the carcass.
 "This big bugger was never even on the same *planet* as a barn."